 The main responsibilities of the team are:

-- To visit all newly diagnosed TB patients – to identify contacts and arrange and initiate screening
+- To identify contacts of TB and arrange and initiate screening

 - To monitor and support patients on anti-TB drugs, check compliance, monitor for side effects, give advice on treatment and act as a link between patient, family, physician and General Practitioner

-- To offer health screening to new entrants, advise GP registration and identify those who are showing symptoms of TB infection or who require BCG vaccination
+- To offer TB screening to new entrants, advise on GP registration and identify those showing symptoms of TB infection

-- To provide a BCG vaccination service to those identified to be at high risk and over six months of age
+- To provide BCG vaccination to those identified to be at high risk and over six months of age

 - To offer support and specialist advice to patients, carers and health professionals